On priors and scale cuts in EFT-based full-shape analyses: Introduction

 A good way to estimate bias due to the theoretical error on estimated cosmological parameters is to fit mock data from numerical simulations.
 For accurate estimates one needs to use simulations whose volume is much larger than that of the current surveys.
 An example is given by the PT Challenge Simulation~\cite{Nishimichi:2020tvu}, whose cumulative volume of $566~[h^{-1}{\rm Gpc}]^3$ is hundred times larger than the volume of the BOSS survey.
 The PT Challenge ``masked'' data were used in the past to validate the scale cuts in EFT-based full-shape analyses.
 The outstanding fidelity and volume of this simulation allowed one to detect a two-loop systematic error in the BOSS-like data already at $\kmax=0.2~\hMpc$.
 The method of community challenges that started with the PT Challenge has been recently extended to other methods beyond perturbation theory and beyond the traditional clustering statistics in the Beyond-2pt challenge~\cite{Beyond-2pt:2024mqz}.

 The presence of the theory systematic error in EFT-FS analyses shows why parameter projection effects should not be considered in isolation.
 For instance, one may choose overoptimistic scale cuts or priors in their analysis, which would result in a very small prior volume effect, but both 1D posteriors and the best-fit values will be biased away from the true values.
-As we show here, this is the case for the analysis choices associated with the \texttt{PyBird} code~\cite{DAmico:2020kxu}.
+As we show here, certain analysis choices associated with the \texttt{PyBird} code~\cite{DAmico:2020kxu} lead to a non-negligible systematic bias in parameter recovery.

 Many analyses choices associated with the \texttt{CLASS-PT} code~\cite{Chudaykin:2020aoj} were validated against the PT Challenge simulation in the past.
 In this note, we repeat and improve these analyses by adjusting them to simulate the BOSS survey as close as possible.
 This includes the first use of the PT Challenge bispectrum data across the full range of redshifts relevant for BOSS.
 Previous analyses of refs.~\cite{Philcox:2021kcw,Ivanov:2023qzb} were based on the PT Challenge bispectrum at a single redshift $z=0.61$.
 In this work we include in the analysis the $z=0.38$ PT Challenge bispectrum as well.
 In addition, we study in detail analyses choices associated with the \texttt{PyBird} code, within the same framework.